top of page

 Professor Holt’s father, Joe Holt, was a Seattle blacksmith who invented the repair applications for this process.
 In 1938 Joe authored a technical paper with a description and examples of flame straightening applications.
 It remained more art than science until his professor son came up with an engineer’s explanation for why and how the system worked and could be controlled.

 Today the process is termed “Thermal Upsetting” and is recognized by AISC, AASHTO, and AWS.
-It is not limited to repairs.
+Flame straightening is commonly referred to as heat straightening.
+Heat straightening is not limited to repairs.
 The impressive Seattle Space Needle could not have been built with the double curvature legs without the use of flame bending.
 Navy shipyards routinely use this process to pre‑shape continuous piping so it can be welded together without forcing parts together for welding.

 CP&A has worked for many years with Holt relatives and other specialists who were trained by the Holt family.
 This has been a two‑way learning and growing process where CP&A has gained practical application experience to complement our analytical engineering talents.
 The field experts have gained a better and better understanding of why the process works and how it can be accomplished more efficiently.